Seven Springs Holistic Retreats

 Full body Massage

-Sound Ceremony
+1hr Sound Ceremony including guided meditation

 1hr Guided Labyrinth Meditation Walk (by certified Labyrinth guide)

-*** We recommend that you receive all R&B payments and then pay Seven Springs according to the timeline listed above.
+*** We recommend you receive all R&B payments and then pay Seven Springs according to the timeline listed above.
 You may receive checks, money order or by credit card.
 To receive payment by credit card, we recommend using EventZilla to create the payment page and Stripe to accept credit cards and deposit the money into your account.
 Each cost $1 per transaction.
 Please note your credit card company usually charges around 3% per transaction.

 Marketing Tips: